-Application to each of The Theatre School’s MFA programs is a two-part process involving submitting the required application materials and participating in an audition or interview.
-Auditions for the acting program are required; interviews for the arts leadership and directing programs are by invitation.
-Admission decisions are heavily weighted toward the audition or interview process.
+An application to one of The Theatre School’s MFA programs is a two-part process that involves submitting the required application materials and participating in an audition (MFA Acting) or interview (MFA Directing & MFA Arts Leadership).

 If you are an international applicant you should also visit our International Admission page for additional requirements.

 The admissions process is heavily weighted toward the audition or interview.
 An audition is required for all Acting applicants while an interview is by invitation for the Arts Leadership and Directing program finalists.
 Acting auditions typically happen from December through February of each year, while Directing and Arts Leadership interviews generally happen in January and February.
 Visit our Conservatory page and select your intended program to find more information about the audition and interview requirements.

 Admissions decisions are made and communicated after all applicants have auditioned or interviewed.
 The Theatre School does not operate an early action, early acceptance, or rolling admissions process.
 Decisions are communicated electronically in mid-March with an April 15 response deadline.
 Decisions cannot be communicated over the phone.
 Only applicants who have completed all admissions requirements will be considered for admission.

 Every applicant admitted to The Theatre School’s MFA program is awarded a scholarship.
 Acting and Directing student scholarships generally range from $14,000 to $17,000 annually.
 Arts Leadership students receive a fellowship through full-time employment at Chicago Shakespeare Theater, plus an additional scholarship of $5,000 to $7,000 annually.
 Incoming scholarships are awarded in the admissions decision letter.